Direct comparison

 Conclusion

-SendPhoto and Flickr are not really competitors—they solve different problems.
+SendPhoto and Flickr are not really competitors because they solve different problems.
 Flickr is a portfolio and community platform designed for public showcasing and photographer networking.
 SendPhoto is a client delivery platform designed for private, professional photo delivery.

 If you are delivering client work and want password protection, custom watermarks, and a professional download experience, SendPhoto is the clear choice.
 If you are building a public portfolio and engaging with the photography community, Flickr excels.

-Use the right tool for the right job—and for many photographers, that means using both.
+Use the right tool for the right job.
+For many photographers, that means using both.